-ALERT – I made a big mistake.
+ALERT – I made a mistake.
 I did not research enough of this “Natural Gas” issue.
-You can find out what needs to be done first, HERE, before we can Happily go ahead with waste to fuel.
+Natural Gas = Methane.
+You can find out what needs to be done, HERE, to be sure we can Happily go ahead with waste to fuel.

 In this post: